adejonghm/wikinotes/ptr_analytics-ml.md

 - **Amazon Data Pipeline:** Is a web service that helps you move data between Compute and Storage services running either on AWS or On-premises.
 You can move data at specific **intervals** or based on **conditions**, and it is possible to send **notifications** on success or failure.

 - **Amazon QuickSight:**  is a cloud-scale business intelligence (BI) service (**serverless**) that helps you to visualize your data by building interactive dashboards, and you can embed these dashboards in your applications.

+## Machine Learning

+- **Rekognition:** Is a service that allows you to automate your image and video analysis.
+It is possible to identify custom labels in images and videos and perform face and text detection in images and videos.

+- **Comprehend:** Is a natural-language processing (NLP) service that finds insights and relationships in texts or documents.
+Comprehend can be used to review social media posts and find some words that reveal customer sentiment.

+- **Polly:** It is a service that converts text to speech with natural-sounding human speech.
+It has multiple voices in many languages, and you can create a custom voice.
+These audios can be downloaded or replayed in MP3 format.

+- **SageMaker:** Is a service that helps you build, train and deploy machine learning models quickly.
+SageMaker gives every data scientist the ability to prepare data for models and use deep-learning **AMIs** to create EC2 Instances.

+- **Translate:** Is a service that provides real-time and batch language translation.
+It supports several popular languages and translates many content formats.

+- **Lex:** Is a service that allows you to build conversational interfaces like chatbots.
+It recognizes speech and understands languages, and you can create highly engaging chatbots.
+This service is used to Power Alexa.